 The dtrace script shows that the 1M read calls collectively spend 64 seconds waiting (most of that NFS response).
 So that implies a 64 usec read response time for this sequential workload.

-Here we see 16K files being created (with creat(2)) then closed.
+Here we see 16K files being created (with creat(2)

 This test will create and close 16K files and took 22 seconds in our environment.
 19 seconds were used for the creates, 17.5 waiting for responses.
 That means a 1ms response time for file creates.
 The test seems single threaded.
 Using analytics we observe 13500 NFS ops per second to handle those file create.
 We do see some activity on the Write bias SSD although very modest at 2.64MB /sec.
 Given that the test is single threaded we can't estimate if this metric is representative of the NAS server capability.
 More likely this is representative the single thread capability of the whole environment made of : client CPU, client NFS implementation, client network driver and configuration, network envinronment including switches, and the NAS server.